Business Financing FAQ's

 Q. Can I get a business loan after a bankruptcy?

 A. Qualifying for a small business loan will be more difficult during the 10 years the bankruptcy appears on your credit report, but some lenders will work with your businesses if the bankruptcy has been discharged typically for at least two years.
-By agreeing to a personal guarantee, you (the guarantor) are agreeing to be 100% personally responsible for the entire loan amount, in addition to any collection, legal or other costs related to the loan.

 Q. What is loan stacking?